mongodb/mongodbatlas-cloudformation-resources/.github/pull_request_template.md

 - [ ] I have signed the [MongoDB CLA](https://www.mongodb.com/legal/contributor-agreement)
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have checked that this change does not generate any credentials and that **they are NOT accidentally logged anywhere**.
 - [ ] I have added any necessary documentation (if appropriate)
 - [ ] I have run `make fmt` and formatted my code
 - [ ] For CFN Resources: I have released by changes in the private registry and proved by change